nishlumi/vrmviewmdoc-en/docs/source/man1/menu_animation.rst

     Stop the animation completely.
 :loop:
     Toggles loop playback on/off.

+..
     :default interval:
         Specifies the number of seconds between frames in the current animation project.
 By default, the calculation result of ``FPS / 6000.0`` is set.

+* Moved ``default interval`` to Project setting.

 **In Frame operation**